310.595.5181

 Encinal Bluffs — a smaller blufftop enclave between Point Dume and the Ventura County line, with character similar to Point Dume but smaller community scale and lower transaction volume.

-For buyers initially focused on the Colony, Carbon, or Point Dume, it's worth understanding these alternatives because they sometimes represent meaningful value or specific lifestyle fits that the headline enclaves don't quite match.
+For buyers initially focused on the Colony, Carbon, or Point Dume, it's worth understanding these alternatives.
+Sometimes one of them represents meaningful value or a specific lifestyle fit that the headline enclaves don't quite match.

 Insurance and Fire Risk in 2026

-A serious word on insurance, because the Malibu insurance market has changed materially over the past several years and the post-2025-Palisades-fire environment has intensified the trend.
+A serious word about insurance, because the Malibu insurance market has changed materially over the past several years, and the post-January-2025 fire environment has intensified the trend.
 Major carriers have reduced their exposure across coastal Los Angeles, and Malibu has been particularly affected.
-Many buyers are now turning to the California FAIR Plan as primary coverage, with surplus lines carriers providing wrap-around coverage at significant premium.
+A lot of buyers are now turning to the California FAIR Plan as primary coverage, with surplus lines carriers providing wrap-around at real premium.

 Each of the three enclaves has its own fire risk profile.
-Carbon Beach's narrow beachfront orientation means the fire exposure is primarily from the inland side, but the highway corridor and the canyons north of PCH represent a real risk.
-The Colony's gated structure provides no specific fire benefit but its location on the lagoon and the relatively low-elevation, oceanfront orientation puts it at lower exposure than the canyons.
-Point Dume's blufftop and inland positioning means more direct exposure to canyon-driven fire patterns from Zuma, Latigo, and surrounding canyons.
+Carbon Beach's narrow beachfront orientation means the fire exposure is primarily from the inland side, but the highway corridor and the canyons north of PCH are a genuine risk.
+The Colony's gated structure provides no specific fire benefit, but its location on the lagoon and the relatively low-elevation, oceanfront orientation gives it less exposure than the canyons.
+Point Dume's blufftop and inland positioning means more direct exposure to canyon-driven fire patterns from Zuma, Latigo, and the surrounding canyons.

-For buyers, insurance assessment should happen early in the diligence process, before lot or property selection narrows.
+I tell every Malibu buyer to start the insurance assessment early in diligence — before lot or property selection narrows.
 The cost differential between specific addresses can be substantial, and several Malibu insurance specialists can model the carrier landscape for a specific address before you commit.
+This is not a step to leave for after the offer.

 The Honest Recommendation Framework

-For UHNW buyers seriously considering these three enclaves, the framework I work through with clients usually starts with these questions.
+For UHNW buyers seriously considering these three enclaves, the framework I work through with clients usually starts with a small set of questions.

 How will you use the property?
 Primary residence with family changes the calculation dramatically versus second home or retreat.
 Primary residences benefit from Point Dume's community character.
 Second homes can work in any of the three.
 Investment-only thinking is, in my view, not a strong basis for choosing among these specifically — there are better real estate investments than ultra-high-end coastal Malibu if pure returns are the objective.